BartleyR/deep-research-compare/README.md

 ## Usage

-1. Open your browser to `http://localhost:3000`
+1. **Start the application** and open your browser to `http://localhost:3000`

+2. **Configuration Check**: The Configuration tab shows which API providers are available based on your `.env` file.
+You can test each connection individually.

+3. **Submit Research**:
-2. Enter your research prompt in the text area
+   - Enter your research prompt in the text area
-3. Optionally upload context files
+   - (Optional) Add evaluation instructions to guide how responses should be compared
+   - (Optional) Upload context files (text files, code, documentation, etc.)
+   - Select which providers to query
-4. Click "Submit to All Researchers"
+   - Click "Submit to All Researchers"

-5. Wait for responses from all providers
+4. **Review Results**:
-6. Compare responses using:
+   - **Side-by-side view**: Compare all responses at once
-   - Side-by-side view
-   - Individual provider view
-   - Evaluation tab for scoring and preferences
+   - **Individual view**: Focus on one provider's response
+   - **Evaluation tab**: Get automated analysis and recommendations

+5. **History**: Access previous research comparisons from the History tab

 ## API Endpoints